Extreme Makeover: Resume Edition

 - If possible, keep your resume to one page so an employer or recruiter can quickly discover what’s most important.
 (There are obviously exceptions for executives with 15+ years of experience or professionals in healthcare, law enforcement, government, etc.)

-- Start your resume with a strong summary right at the top to introduce who you are as a professional in three to five sentences.
+- Start your resume with a strong summary right at the top to introduce who you are as a professional in a few sentences.
 If your career were a movie, your summary would be the trailer that instantly captures an audience’s interest.

 Before you send one more sad, sloppy, or rambling resume into cyberspace, give your papery pal a little TLC so that the next time it lands in a stack, it’s ready to rise to the top.

-Ready to enhance your resume?
-Our team here at Red Pen Wench would be happy to help.
-We offer resume writing and design services for professionals and executives across all industries.
-All of our resume writing packages includes a 30-45 minute phone consultation, up to three drafts, and one of our ATS-friendly design templates.
+Lacking the time and energy to tackle this task on your own?
+Our team of writers here at Red Pen Wench would be happy to help with your resume revisions.
+We offer resume writing packages for professionals and executives across all industries.
+All of our resume formatting services includes a 30-45 minute phone consultation, fully revised content to improve your job search, up to three drafts, and one of our ATS-friendly design templates.